Prologue Prejudice: the good, the bad, and the rejected

 Another common pitfall is using a prologue to artificially heighten the stakes.
 Some writers craft an exciting, action-packed prologue in hopes of compensating for a first chapter that's heavy on context and low on causality.
 But such a jarring transition can be off-putting, not to mention that opening with high action tends to fall flat since readers are not yet invested in the characters.
 Your Chapter One should be able to stand on its own and not depend on the prologue to stir up all the intrigue.

 Another issue is when a prologue is too vague or purposefully obfuscating.
 A common misconception is that cloaking the prologue in mystery will entice the reader.
-In reality, dropping the reader into a scene without sufficient context can lead to confusion and frustration.
+In reality, dropping the reader into a scene without sufficient grounding can lead to confusion and frustration.
 Teasing interest is good, but too much vagueness does not serve the reader.

 When Prologues Shine